tamago-labs/story-build/README.md

 ### **License Management**
 - **License term creation** that lets AI write it for you
 - **License term attachment** to IP assets for monetization
-- **License token minting** for direct sales and derivative permissions
+- **License token minting** allows anyone to buy license tokens for benefits

 ### 🏗️ **AI-Powered App Generation**
 - **Complete showcase platforms** - Let AI generate complete Next.js applications from your IP asset data
-- **Revenue analytics dashboards** That have revenue analytics dashboards tailored for creators
 - **One-click deployment** to Vercel, Netlify, or custom hosting

 ## Using with Claude Desktop